hyperledger-labs/fabric-chaincode-wasm/README.md

 **5. Invoke wasm chaincode:**

+To do a state change transaction for our WebAssembly chaincode.
+This will transfer 10 units from account1 to account2

+Transaction Structure:
- - 2nd argument is chaincode name.
+ - 2nd argument is chaincode name. (balancewasm)
- - 3rd argument is function name of the webassembly module we want to invoke.
+ - 3rd argument is function name of the webassembly module we want to invoke. (invoke)
- - 4th argument is account name
+ - 4,5,6 are parameter for our balancewasm chaincode i.e. fromaccount name, to account name and units to transfer

 ```